xebia/cypress-training/docs/6-commandline.md

 - Add the baseUrl to your cypress config file and use this baseURL within your tests
 - Overwrite your baseurl when you run Cypress in headless Mode

-## Bonus: use Cypress Grab plugin
+## Bonus: use Cypress Greb plugin

-- use the Cypress Grab plugin to filter the tests you want to run in an Headless Test Run (ie. to use as smoke test)
+- use the [Cypress Greb plugin](https://github.com/cypress-io/cypress/tree/develop/npm/grep) to filter the tests you want to run in an Headless Test Run (ie. to use as smoke test)